Kyjor/JulGame.jl/README.md

 - and so many others who I will note some of in the future :)

 ## Games Made With JulGame
-Here I will be keeping a list for the first games created with JulGame by external contributors (aka not me).
+Here I will be keeping a list for the first **original** games created with JulGame by external contributors (aka not me).
 If you would like to see games that I have made, check them out at https://kyjor.itch.io

 1.
 2.